Guatemala, Philippines, Honduras, Panama, Peru & Republic of Congo!

 Our relationship at LASUTH (Lagos State University Teaching Hospital) began over 2 years ago during a surgical mission to Lagos, Nigeria.
 We chose this hospital as one of our treatment center locations due to their keen interest in and dedication to long-term multi-disciplinary cleft care.

-Earlier this year we were pleased to donate a Panorex 3D X-Ray machine to LASUTH to further their capabilities.
+Earlier this year, thanks to a generous grant from HEDCO Foundation, we were pleased to donate a Panorex 3D X-Ray machine to LASUTH to further their capabilities.
 We were so touched by the below letter of thanks that they sent to Dr. Karin Vargervik, the AfS treatment center director: